 Like previous years, recruitment variability was high for both models presented (0.91 for Model 15.1 and 0.90 for Model 15.2.
-The mean natural mortality across all ages was similar for both models; 0.193 for Model 15.1 and 0.235 for Model 15.2.
+The mean natural mortality across all ages was similar for both models; 0.20 for Model 15.1 and 0.235 for Model 15.2.
 The iterative approach used for Model 15.2 resulted in a U-shaped natural mortality with higher values for the younger ages (1-3) and 15+ age group (Table 1A.14).
-Selectivity curves for both models (Fig. 1A.15) were similar for both the survey and the fishery.
-There is an apparent shift in fishery selectivity between Model 15.1 and Model 15.2 to higher selectivity for fish between ages 4 and 7.
-A shift in the survey selectivity is also apparent between Model 15.1 and Model 15.2 with an increase in selectivity for ages 3 to 8.
+Selectivity curves for both models (Fig. 1A.14) were similar for both the survey and the fishery.
+There is an apparent shift in fishery selectivity from Model 15.1 to Model 15.2 with higher selectivity for fish between ages 4 and 7.
+A shift in the survey selectivity is also apparent from Model 15.1 to Model 15.2 with an increase in selectivity for ages 3 to 8.
 The increase in age 1, 2, and 15+ natural mortality and decrease in natural mortality for ages 3-14 would explain the model fitting higher selectivity for the age-4 to age-7 pollock for both the fishery and survey.

-Although Model 15.2 provides a marginally better fit to the data and gives qualitatively similar results to Model 15.1.
-However, Model 15.2 presents a substantial change in the approach to estimating natural mortality so until more research and feedback becomes available, Model 15.1 is recommended for consistency and used for evaluating stock status in the sections to follow.
+Although Model 15.2 provides a marginally better fit to the data and gives qualitatively similar results to Model 15.1, Model 15.2 presents a substantial change in the approach to estimating natural mortality.
+Model 15.1 is recommended for consistency and will be used for evaluating stock status in the sections to follow.